electron/electron/docs/api/session.md

 # session

-> Manage browser cookies, cache, and other session data.
+> Manage browser sessions, cookies, cache, proxy settings, etc.

 The `session` module can be used to create new `Session` objects.